 [EN] Travelling Salesman Problem I - Encoding and Operators

 The next topic we will discuss in the lesson is the well-known traveling salesman problem.
 Given a set of cities and distances between them, the goal is to find a path that begins and ends in the same city, visiting each city exactly once and is as short as possible.
-In other words, we are looking for the shortest Hamiltonian circle in a complete graph.
+In other words, we are looking for the shortest Hamiltonian cycle in a complete graph.
 Of course, we will once again focus on how to solve such a problem with evolutionary algorithms.

 Coding the individuals